Submissions to SAND are open until 6 July 2019. Read the guidelines below, then click the button for the submission form.

 You can read more about SAND on the About page, but the best way to find out what we like is to read an issue of our journal.
 Our “Get a Copy” page includes all your options for acquiring one.
 The quickest is to purchase a PDF, which you can read immediately.

 We’re always excited about new submissions, so don't be shy – send us your best work!

-Please send no more than 300 lines of poetry.
+Please send no more than 5 pages of poetry.

 Word count for short stories, essays, and other prose should total under 5,000 words.
 Unless you’re writing flash fiction or very, very short stories, please only submit one piece.

-We accept non-English works which are accompanied by a translation into English, or English works accompanied by a translation into another language.
-We often present the translation side by side with the original piece in order to highlight the similarities and differences of language and interpretation.
+We accept non-English works which are accompanied by a translation into English.
+We often present a translated poem alongside the original to highlight the similarities and differences of language and interpretation.
+(For reasons of space, we tend to publish translated short stories or essays in English only.)
 Permission must be granted for publication in SAND from both the author and the translator and, if necessary, the author’s publisher.